-Encourage or discourage building solar panels, geothermal, and wind turbines.
+Encourage or discourage building solar panels, geothermal systems, and wind turbines.
 Renewable energy includes wind, solar, geothermal, hydropower, and other technologies that produce energy with little to no carbon dioxide emissions.
 Note that nuclear and bioenergy are considered separately.

 - Governments offering tax incentives to families installing solar panels on their roofs.

 - Farmers and land owners allowing the installment of wind turbines on their land.

 - Research and development for improvements to renewable energy technologies in order to improve efficiencies and/or reduce costs.